alifertah/alifertah.github.io/_posts/2022-03-30-what-we-do-wrong.md

 ---
-title: 1337 what we do the wrong way
+title: what we do the wrong way
 layout: post
 tags: 1337 git clang
-category: 1337
+category: school
 ---

 42 network have one the most effective cursus in the world. the people behind it are smart people